-My 2x great grandfather Frederick Beacock was born in about the July of 1875 in Hull, East Yorkshire.
+My 2x great grandfather Frederick Beacock was born in about the July of 1875 on South Street in Hull, East Yorkshire.
 He was baptised on 15th August 1875 in the parish of the Holy Trinity in Hull.

 He was one of 13 known children; Thomas William (1869-1939), Sarah Francis (1871-1936), Henry Handson (1873-1958), Martin (1874-1875), Frederick (1875-1932), Julia Ann (1878-1966), Caroline (1880-1965), Gertrude (1883-?), Daniel (1885-1931), George Arthur (1887-1916), Martha Jane (1888-1888), Charles (1889-1890) and Hannah (1890-1890).
 The photos below show Henry Handson Beacock, one of the sisters, and Daniel Beacock.

 In 1891 at the age of 16, Frederick was a butcher.
 He was probably taught by his father Thomas Beacock, as he once was also a butcher.
 Frederick may have wanted to attempt butchery due to his father’s past occupation.